PastVu/docs/docs/rules.md

    - 3.4\.
 "Joining" of photos taken from different points and/or directions will be rejected.
 "Joining" of photos taken at different times will also be rejected.
    - 3.5\.
 Pictures in which the faces of the persons depicted are blurred, "cut out", replaced by ovals or otherwise altered will be considered deliberately defaced and not eligible for publication on the site.
 If the user does not want to show his/her face, faces of his/her relatives or acquaintances - he/she should refrain from publishing such photos.
    - 3.6\.
 Users uploading images are not expected to intentionally "age" images or remove any details that clearly identify the image as post-2000.
 Such actions cannot be called anything other than intentional falsification.
 In case such an act is detected, the falsified images will be deleted immediately.
+   - 3.7\.
+If the original image contains wide margins or a passe-partouts frame (more than 10% of the total image area), such images must be cropped to the edges of the photograph/painting/drawing itself (or to 700px in width if the photograph/painting/drawing itself is smaller than this size).
+Sometimes the design of the passe-partouts frame of a historical photograph is important for attribution — such cases should be clearly stated in the description of the image, but the final decision in each case is made by the moderator.
+Digitised postcards should be uploaded in their original form, preserving the margins that are present on the original, cropping the image to the physical boundaries of the object.

 - 4\.
 Text content
    - 4.1\.
 Text posted in comments to the images and in the Forum (hereinafter "Messages") serve to discuss the images and other information posted by users on the site.